 Horizon have set up a static luxury wilderness camp with A-frame walk-in tents and proper beds - a fantastic way to experience the night sounds and noctural happenings of the African bushveld.
 Take a dip in the pool after a fantastic day's riding, tell tales round the campfire, enjoy a South African braai and watch the sun go down with a cool crisp glass of wine.
 A great addition to any stay at Horizon.
 Camp Davidson is categorised as an Intermediate and above level of ride.
 Exceptions will be made for Camp Davidson exclusive bookings where the ride will be taken at the lowest level of rider.

-1) The preferred option for most riders is the mid-week excursion.
-This allows riders to spend their first and last nights at Horizon lodge with everyone.
-Booking it this way does incur a small supplement on top of the Horizon lodge room rate, so the client would pay the normal lodge pppn rate plus a small per person per night supplement - this means that riders keep their Horizon lodge room and simply pack a small overnight bag to go to camp.
+This is generally booked on site as a mid-week excursion there is a small supplement on top of the Horizon lodge room rate for this option, this means that riders keep their Horizon lodge room and simply pack a small overnight bag to go to camp.

 An amalgam of polo and lacrosse, polocrosse is easy to learn and one of the most exhilarating sports on horseback.
 To guests who have never played before we introduce the game slowly, running through the basic rules and showing the tricks of the trade when it comes to stick work.
 Then it is- “in at the deep end” – with a full game.
 One chukka is usually all it takes to bring out the competitive spirit!